macloo/to-do-list-localstorage/README.md

 I also check whether your browser has localStorage at all.
 If not, I hide both the form and the list from you and post a message.

+**Other steps** See dated list below.
+While I set out only to learn about localStorage, I also learned some new things about sorting in JavaScript — especially how to sort an array of objects based on the object's properties.

 ## Some things to know about localStorage

 Some tutorials have you save each item with its own key.
 I'm not doing that.
 I'm saving the entire To Do list with one localStorage key.
 The way my code is written, I could add an option to save separate To Do lists under different key names.